MinaProtocol/mina/frontend/website/docs/troubleshooting.md

 Follow the steps below to use [MiniUPnP](https://github.com/miniupnp/miniupnp) to forward ports on your router:

-1. Run `ifconfig` to get your internal IP address -- you can find this in the output corresponding to the field `en0` on macOS and `wlan0` on a linux system:
+1. Run `ifconfig` to get your internal IP address -- you can find this in the output corresponding to the network interface `en0` on macOS.
+On Linux, this might be on `wlan0`, but oftentimes it is on another network interface - simply look for the one with `inet <IP-address>`.
+The response will look like this:

         $ ifconfig
         ...